karasulh/MusicPlayer/README.md

 ![player3](https://github.com/karasulh/Music_Player_Pc_Application/blob/main/pictures/player3.png)

--If the song has a picture, then it will show the current song's picture on cover.
+- If the song has a picture, then it will show the current song's picture on cover.
+- Existed music properties are listed in columns.
--The adjustment bar is not functional now.
+- The adjustment bar is not functional now.

--I use threads somewhere and condition variables for multithread to prevent the much usage of CPU when not playing.
+- I use threads somewhere and condition variables for multithread to prevent the much usage of CPU when not playing.

--I benefited the logic when starting this mp3 player from the book of Antoni Boucher by Packt Publishing.
+- I benefited the logic when starting this mp3 player from the book of Antoni Boucher by Packt Publishing.

 ---